 University degrees and higher education

-Bachelor’s degrees take four years to complete and are possible to follow up with master’s degrees lasting two years and doctoral degrees.
+Bachelor’s degrees take four years to complete and can follow up with master’s degrees lasting two years and doctoral degrees.
 In the case of a doctoral degree, it may be constructed together with a master’s degree, or it may be a separate degree.

 Alternatively, it is possible to obtain a shorter associate degree from junior colleges.
 Most students in Korea try to achieve some sort of higher education before starting their working lives.